amss-stat/RmvLMM/README.md

 ```

 ### 2. Biobank-Scale Aggregation
-For massive cohorts, analyze split groups separately and then combine:
+For Biobank-scale cohorts, analyze split groups separately and then combine:

 ```r
 # Combine results from different groups and calibrate using independent SNPs